fusbox/AI_Interview_Prep_Coach_Standalone/README.md

 3.  **Review Feedback:** Immediately after answering, view your transcript and get specific AI coaching tips.
 4.  **Iterate:** Choose to "Retry" the question to apply the feedback immediately, or move to the next one.
 5.  **View Summary:** After completing the session, review your "Readiness Score" and a holistic breakdown of your performance.

+### 🔊 Natural Voice Narration (Non-Browser TTS)

+The app can narrate questions using a high-quality neural voice via a serverless function (not the built‑in browser `speechSynthesis`).

+1. Set `ELEVENLABS_API_KEY` (and optionally `ELEVENLABS_VOICE_ID`) in your Vercel project Environment Variables.
+For local dev also add them to `.env.local`.
+2. Deploy (or run locally) – the serverless function at `/api/tts` will proxy secure TTS requests.
+3. Click "Play Voice" on a question to fetch and stream the synthesized audio.

+If no TTS env vars are set, the narration button will show a loading state then do nothing.

+You can swap providers later (e.g. OpenAI, Azure, Google Cloud TTS) by editing `api/tts.ts` and adjusting headers/payload.

 ## 📂 Project Structure